 - Place the honey container in hot water to liquefy the honey

-- Pour the cider (room temp or warmer) and honey into a sanitized fermenter and mix vigorously
+- Pour the apple juice (room temp or warmer) and honey into a sanitized fermenter and mix vigorously

 - Add ½ of the of yeast nutrient and energizer